NebulaForgeX/NFX-Identity/README.md

 **NFX ID** is the centralized identity and user-profile platform of the NebulaForgeX ecosystem.

-It provides authentication, authorization, user management, and enriched profile capabilities for all internal applications and microservices.
+It provides authentication, authorization, user management, permission management, and enriched profile capabilities for all internal applications and microservices.

-Built with **Go**, designed with **clean architecture** and **domain-driven principles**, NFX ID is engineered for scalability, API-first integration, and cross-service interoperability.
+Built with **Go**, designed with **Clean Architecture**, **Domain-Driven Design (DDD)**, and **CQRS** principles, NFX ID is engineered for scalability, API-first integration, and cross-service interoperability.

 ---